 (A) HHSC issues an initial license reflecting the category of licensed home health services if the applicant meets the criteria for the license; and

-(B) the applicant must comply with the Medicare conditions of participation for home health agencies in 42 Code of Federal Regulations, Part 484, as if the applicant were dually certified.
+(B) the applicant must comply with the Medicare conditions of participation for home health agencies in 42 CFR, Part 484, as if the applicant were dually certified.

 (2) If CMS certifies an agency to participate in the Medicare program during the initial license period, HHSC sends a notice to the agency that the category of licensed and certified home health services has been added to the license.
-If the agency wants to remove the licensed home health services category from the agency’s license after the category of licensed and certified home health services has been added, the agency must submit to HHSC a written request to remove that category from the agency’s license.
+If the agency wants to remove the licensed home health services category from the agency’s license after the category of licensed and certified home health services has been added, the agency must submit to HHSC an application through the online portal to remove that category from the agency’s license.

 (3) If CMS denies certification to an agency or an agency withdraws the application for participation in the Medicare program, the agency may retain the category of licensed home health services on its license.

-(i) An applicant for an initial license must comply with §97.30 of this subchapter (relating to Operation of an Inpatient Unit at Parent Agency) to operate an inpatient unit at the applicant’s parent agency.
+(e) An applicant for an initial license must comply with §558.30 of this subchapter (relating to Operation of an Inpatient Unit at Parent Agency) to operate an inpatient unit at the applicant’s parent agency.

 §558.15.
 Issuance of an Initial License.

-(a) DADS issues an initial license when DADS determines:
+(a) HHSC issues an initial license when HHSC determines:

-(1) an application and license fee are complete and correct; and
+(1) the application, including documents, submitted are complete and accurate;

+(2) HHSC has received funds constituting full payment of all applicable license fees, including late fees; and

-(2) an applicant meets the criteria for a license as described in §97.11 of this subchapter (relating to Criteria and Eligibility for Licensing).
+(3) an applicant meets the criteria for a license as described in §558.11 of this subchapter (relating to Criteria and Eligibility for Licensing) and §558.13 of this subchapter (relating to Obtaining an Initial License).

-(b) An initial license is valid for two years from the date of issuance.
+(b) An initial license is valid for three years from the date of issuance.

-(c) DADS may deny an application to renew an initial license, or revoke or suspend an initial license, if an agency fails to:
+(c) HHSC may deny an application to renew an initial license, or revoke or suspend an initial license, if an agency fails to:

 (1) meet the requirements for an initial survey as specified in Subchapter E of this chapter (relating to Licensure Surveys); or

-(2) maintain substantial compliance with the statute and this chapter for the services authorized under the license.
+(2) maintain compliance with the Statute and this chapter for the services authorized under the license.

-(d) DADS may deny an application for an initial license for any of the reasons specified in §97.21 of this chapter (relating to Denial of an Application or a License).
+(d) HHSC may deny an application for an initial license for any of the reasons specified in §558.21 of this chapter (relating to Denial of an Application or a License).

 (e) A license designates an agency's place of business from which services are to be provided and designates an agency's authorized category or categories of service.